This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 This High Protein Veggie Egg Bake is loaded with veggies and protein for a healthy breakfast.
 Great option for meal prepping or a weekend brunch!

-You can substitute whole eggs for the egg whites by dividing the egg whites in half; however, I do not recommend this.
-This egg bake is a high protein egg bake and what makes it high protein are the large number of eggs whites plus the cottage cheese.
-When you eliminate half the egg whites, you significantly reduce the amount of protein and increase the calories.
+This egg bake is a high protein egg bake recipe and what makes it high protein are the large number of eggs whites plus the cottage cheese.
+When you eliminate half the egg whites, you reduce the amount of protein and increase the calories.
+By swapping some whole eggs for egg whites and cottage cheese, you get a higher protein egg bake with fewer calories.
+It’s all about balancing the macronutrients better!

 High Protein Veggie Egg Bake